 - If you bundle bills (like internet, TV, and phone) for a better deal

-If you’re buying a new phone in the UK, paying it off quickly or buying it right away can noticeably lower your monthly payments.
+If you’re buying a new phone in the UK, paying it off quickly or buying it right away can lower your monthly payments.
 If you’re bringing a phone to the UK, you’ll need to buy a SIM card and sign up for a UK phone plan once you land.
 So, do your research beforehand to find a carrier and plan you like with a price that makes sense for your budget.
-Watch for special deals for students at the start of the school term, too.
+Watch for special deals for students at the start of the course term, too.

 Leisure